acdh-oeaw/repo-php-util/docs/files/fedora/FedoraResource.php.txt

     }

     /**
-     * Removes the resource from the Fedora
+     * Removes the resource from the Fedora.
+     *
+     * Please remember searching for children is done using SPARQL query so any
+     * changes made since the beginning of the transaction won't be taken into
+     * account.
-     * @param bool $deep if true, a tombstone resource will be deleted as well */ public function delete(bool $deep = false) {
+     * @param bool $deep should tombstone resource will be deleted?
+     * @param bool $children should children be removed?
+     */
+    public function delete(bool $deep = false, bool $children = false) {
         $uri     = $this->fedora->sanitizeUri($this->getUri());
         $request = new Request('DELETE', $uri);
         $this->fedora->sendRequest($request);